bitwrap/wrapserver/README.md

 * ServerSide - render svg graphics using javascript templates and jsdom
 * Browser - compiles into bundle.js for drawing svg widgets in browser

+* Aws-Lambda - render svg using API gateway & Lambda
+  * NOTE: it's recommended to set the Memory Resource settings to >= 448 to keep render time < 1 sec

 #### Development Notes

 * nodemon - can used for auto-reloading